ved88/quiz_system/README.md

  to execute on local pc
- download the file and paste it into the htdocs folder of the xampp and import the mysql file into phpmyadmin and changle the details in the dbh.php file about the dbname,username,password etc. to use the mailing features you have to give your mail id and password in the mail_test.php file and add that file in the     reslt.php file
+ download the file and paste it into the htdocs folder of the xampp and import the mysql file into phpmyadmin and changle the details in the dbh.php file about the dbname,username,password etc. to use the mailing features you have to give your mail id and password in the answer.php and answer1.php file

 Note : for th mailing your 2 way steps verification should be off of Gmail and allow third party app